Jess VanderWier

 - Early bedtime

-When a child has a nap that goes late into the day, there may not be enough time for their sleep pressure to build up before bedtime.
 Or, if you’re trying to put your child to bed too early, again, they might not have had the chance to build up enough sleep pressure to fall asleep.
 In both cases, your child is undertired, so they will have a really hard time falling asleep.

 These are signs that your child might be undertired:

-- Stalling and procrastinating
+- Protesting, stalling and procrastinating

 - Taking over 30 minutes to fall asleep

-A Sleep Pressure Story: Finetuning Benny’s Nap
+A Sleep Pressure Story: Fine-Tuning the Nap

-Turns out Benny didn’t have enough sleep pressure to fall asleep.
+It turns out Benny didn’t have enough sleep pressure to fall asleep.
 Being awake from 3 p.m. to 7 p.m. was just a 4-hour wake window, and for Benny, it wasn’t enough time to build the right amount of sleep pressure for a 7 p.m. bedtime.

 Here are a few of the ways his parents could help him build more sleep pressure to resolve this sleep struggle: